projectara/greybus-spec/source/prolog.rst

 ..
-These substitution definitions allow us to rev the Greybus protocol consistently throughout the document.
+These substitution definitions allow us to rev the Greybus Protocol consistently throughout the document.

 .. |gb-major| replace:: 0